Last update: August 7, 2022

 - Nikon D850 DSLR with full frame sensor

-- Canon EOS R5 mirrorless camera with full frame sensor
+- Canon EOS R5 mirrorless camera with full frame sensor (I sold it and replaced it with the Nikon Z7 II)

 - Olympus OM-D E-M10 mirrorless MFT (Micro Four Thirds) camera